-He sees Police Quest: Open Season " opportunity to help people get an realistic view of the police.
-All too people form their impressions from T movies, viewpoints that Chief Gates fe false, and he believes that even enforcement officers are going t surprised at the realism of Open Se Following proper police procedures give player a real taste of what it's like to detective gathering information, s through collected material, and sec proper evidence for a court of law.
-Gates hopes that understanding wil overcome some of the wariness people feel about the police and will offer a appreciation of what officers face on
+He sees Police Quest: Open Season as an opportunity to help people get a more realistic view of the police.
+All too often people form their impressions from TV and movies, viewpoints that Chief Gates feels are false, and he believes that even law enforcement officers are going to be surprised at the realism of Open Season.
+Following proper police procedures gives the player a real taste of what it's like to be a detective gathering information, sorting through collected material, and securing proper evidence for a court of law.
+Chief Gates hopes that understanding will help overcome some of the warness people often feel about the police and will offer a better appreciation of what officers face on the job.

-D.A.R.E. - Drug Abuse Resistance Educa
+D.A.R.E. - Drug Abuse Resistance Education

-Chief Gates is very strong in his support the D.A.R.E. program.
-"One of the reason very anxious to do this particular game as Sierra On-Line is giving a plug to D.A.I Nine million kids every single day har-D.A.R.E. program in this country, and spread throughout the entire world."
+Chief Gates is very strong in his support of the D.A.R.E. program.
+"One of the reasons I'm very anxious to do this particular game is that Sierra On-Line is giving a plug to D.A.R.E.
+Nine million kids every single day have the D.A.R.E. program in this country, and it's spread throughout the entire world."

-Drug Abuse Resistance Education beat Los Angeles city schools back in 1983 program that put police officers in classroom for a 17-lesson-course on has y "no" to drugs.
-Chief Gates again couple of things happen there.
-Not only did learn how to say 'no' and how in peer pressure, but they develop an incorrelationship with that police officer.
-They out that a police officer is a warm, free human being, and that's going to have also impact on those kids.
-When they gove they'll look at a police officer and remember of the program of the police officer and remember of the police officer in the classroom.
+Drug Abuse Resistance Education began in Los Angeles city schools back in 1983 as a program that put police officers in the classroom for a 17-lesson-course on how to say "no" to drugs.
+Chief Gates again: "A couple of things happen there.
+Not only do the kids learn how to say 'no' and how to resist peer pressure, but they develop an incredible relationship with that police officer.
+They find out that a police officer is a warm, friendly human being, and that's going to have a lasting impact on those kids.
+When they grow up they'll look at a police officer and remember that police officer in the classroom."